ddgryaz/ddgryaz/README.md

 Developed a service for syncing databases of a web application with an external CRM system.
 Ensured smooth data synchronization and high availability.
 **Tech:** Node.js, JavaScript, MongoDB, Redis

 ---

+#### 📈 Full-Stack Analytics Platform for DeFi Yield Tracking
+Built a full-featured web application for analyzing the potential profitability of DeFi tokens and liquidity pools.
+One of the core components was a service for collecting data on existing DeFi projects and calculating estimated yield percentages based on custom analytical formulas.
+**Tech:** JavaScript, Express, MongoDB, JWT, React, MobX, Material UI

+---